-Capillary bleeding occurs usually after an injury to the skin, and it is more common than any other type of bleeding.
-Instead of blood spurting out (like in arterial bleeding), capillary bleeding oozes from the damaged body part.
+Capillary bleeding usually occurs after an injury to the skin, and it is more common than any other type of bleeding.
+Capillary bleeding oozes from the damaged body part instead of blood spurting out (like in arterial bleeding).

 The key First Aid treatment for all types of bleeding is applying direct pressure over the wound to control the blood flow.
 For severe (and serious) bleeding, take the following first aid steps:

 - Remove any debris, clothing on the wound.
 However, do not remove a large or deeply embedded object and do not attempt to clean the wound right away.
 The priority is to control or stop the bleeding.

 - Stop the bleeding.
 Wear sterile gloves if possible before touching the wound.
 Place a clean bandage or cloth over the wound and press it firmly with your palm.
 Apply constant pressure until the bleeding stop or is controlled.

 - Maintain pressure on the bleeding injury by binding it with a thick bandage.
 Secure it in place with adhesive tape.
 If possible, raise the injured limb above heart level to help with the pain and swelling.

 - Do not remove the bandage or gauzes.
 If the bleeding seeps through the first layer, add another layer on top of it.

 - Tourniquets: The use of a tourniquet is effective in controlling life-threatening bleeding.
 Only apply for a tourniquet if you are professionally trained to do so.
 When emergency help arrives on the scene, provide a brief explanation of how long the tourniquet has been in place.

 - Call Triple Zero (000) immediately for severe bleeding that you are unable to control.